 Use of memory-based workspaces in a Python is only valid for geoprocessing tools.
 Memory is not a general-purpose virtual directory where you can write files or other data.

-You can use the memory workspace as shown in the following code sample:
+Use the memory workspace as shown in the following code sample:

 import arcpy # Set the geoprocessing workspace arcpy.env.workspace = r"C:\Data\Habitat.gdb" # Buffer a Roads layer, writing output to memory arcpy.Buffer_analysis("Roads", r"memory\Buffers", 1000) # Erase the buffers from a Vegetation layer arcpy.Erase_analysis("Vegetation", r"memory\Buffers", r"memory\Erased") # Dissolve the memory output of Erase to make a final output in the gdb workspace arcpy.Dissolve_management(r"memory\Erased", "FinalOutput")